by Kristin Henningsen

 In addition to these, however, some symptoms can be a bit more insidious.
 Research shows that burnout also leads to low motivation, mental exhaustion, and low energy and focus, which can potentially cause more anxiety and depression.
 All of the above create a vicious cycle that can lead not only to more depletion and burnout, but also long-term issues like inflammation, digestive imbalances, and immune deficiency.

 How Did We Get Here?

 Pinpointing the cause of burnout is not necessarily an easy feat, especially because not all stress is bad.
-We may feel energized by a deadline or challenging project, or feel thrilled to be juggling family, career and social engagements.
+We may feel energized by a deadline or challenging project or feel thrilled to be juggling family, career, and social engagements.
 This type of stress is termed eustress, and it can actually keep our stress response healthy.
-However, when we’re running on all cylinders without hitting the brakes, that fire and motivation is going to burn out.
+However, when we’re running on all cylinders without hitting the brakes, that fire and motivation are going to burn out.
 We reach the limits of our resilience.

 So What Now?

 Obviously the best way to avoid burnout is to prevent it.
 That means pausing and taking a break from the stressors that surround you.
 While a vacation or meditation retreat would be great, that’s not realistic for many of us in the daily grind.

 Finding ways to incorporate supportive practices into your life is by far the most sustainable strategy.
 That means eating healthy, hydrating, and sleeping well.
 Still easier said than done!
 Having some herbal allies and a supplement like FOCL Day to help us maintain a healthy lifestyle can be essential as we rebuild our resilience and get back to balance in life.

 Used for thousands of years in Ayurvedic medicine, the root of Ashwagandha, or Withania Somnifera, is famous for building resilience.
 It tones instead of stimulates the nervous system, which research has shown has specific benefits for the adrenals and thyroid — a.k.a. the co-pilots behind your stress.